 Cora M. Brown

 Cora Mae Brown was from Bessemer, Alabama.
-She was eight years old when her family moved to Detroit.
+When her family moved to Detroit, she was eight years old.
 After graduating from Cass Technical High School and Fisk University in Tennessee, she worked with the Detroit Police Department.
-At the same time, she attended the Wayne State University Law School.
-She graduated in 1948 and was admitted to the Michigan Bar that same year.
+At the same time, she attended Wayne State University Law School.
+She graduated in 1948 and was admitted to the Michigan Bar.

 Brown’s political life showed her as being defeated in the Democratic primary, 1950, 1951; a member of the Michigan state senate, 1953-56 (2nd District 1953-54, 3rd District 1955-56); and a candidate in the Democratic primary for U.S. Representative from Michigan 1st District, 1956.

-After supporting Eisenhower in the 1956 election, she was appointed special associate general counsel of the U.S. Post office in 1957.
-Cora Brown died on December 17, 1972.
+After supporting Eisenhower in the 1956 election, Cora Brown was appointed special associate general counsel of the U.S. Post Office in 1957.
+She died on December 17, 1972.

 Reference Library of Black America Volumes 1 through 5